 SCN (System Change Number) is the Lamport clock pgrac uses for cross-node transaction ordering.
-Each node independently maintains a monotonically increasing local counter; the counter is incremented and broadcast to other nodes on transaction commit; upon receiving a message the node advances its counter by taking the max.
-This seemingly simple Lamport rule serves three roles inside a pgrac cluster: it provides a causal baseline for MVCC visibility decisions, stamps WAL records with a global timestamp, and provides causal ordering for Cache Fusion and GES messages.
-Without SCN there is no comparable "happened-before" ordering across nodes; with SCN, every node can determine locally — from its own data — which transactions committed before its snapshot.
+Each node independently maintains a 64-bit local counter; transactions atomic-increment it on commit (spec-1.16), and any received envelope carrying a remote SCN drives a CAS-Lamport ≥ max advance (spec-2.4).
+This rule serves three roles inside a pgrac cluster: it provides a causal baseline for MVCC visibility decisions, stamps WAL commit/abort records with a global timestamp (spec-1.18 xl_scn), and provides causal ordering for every IC envelope (spec-2.4 envelope.scn at offset 20).

 PG single-instance uses LSN (Log Sequence Number) to identify WAL positions: an LSN is the byte offset within WAL files, monotonically increasing within a single instance, with clear semantics.
 But LSN carries no "transaction ordering" information — PG's transaction visibility is entirely determined by xmin / xmax plus CLOG; LSN is used only to identify the WAL persistence position and has no relation to "which transaction committed first."